gorn/rspreadsheet/DEVEL_BLOG.md

+== Conventions
+  * with numeric coordinates row always comes before col as in  [row,col]
+  * with alphanumerical col always comes before row as in F12

 == Ideas/wishlist

   * Shouldn't some of the alternative syntax (like sheet.cells[x,y]) return cell objects, while normal sheet[cell] would just return value?